“Is my baby’s bath too hot?”

 Baby carriers are a great way to keep your new baby snuggled close, yet still allow you to use your hands—maybe to even feed YOURSELF for a change!
 Whatever carrier you choose, make sure baby’s head is always turned to the side, ensuring their nose and mouth are clear so their airway remains open.

-P.S. don't forget to check our safety 101 course to learn EVERYTHING you need to know for infant CPR.
+P.S. don't forget to check our ultimate safety class to learn EVERYTHING you need to know for infant CPR and more.